vwxyzjn/cleanrl/docs/get-started/basic-usage.md

 !!! note

-    We recommend `poetry shell` workflow for development.
+    We recommend `uv venv` workflow for development.
 When the shell is activated, you should be seeing a prefix like `(cleanrl-iXg02GqF-py3.9)` in your shell's prompt, which is the name of the poetry's virtual environment.
     **We will assume to run other commands (e.g. `tensorboard`) in the documentation within the poetry's shell.**